4O4/mtasa-docker/README.md

 # MTA:SA Server Docker image

-The goal of this image is to freeze external dependencies as much as possible.
-Currently everything is frozen except the baseconfig (which is unversioned according to MTA staff).
-This includes:

-- the base image, which is the official Debian Testing Bullseye (slim) locked on specific date-tagged version, as-is (no apt upgrade) - base image version will always be updated manually
-- MTA linux server package for specific build number (according to tag number)
+Unofficial Docker image for Multi Theft Auto: San Andreas game server.
+Maintained mostly for myself, but also for anyone from the MTA community who find it useful.

+## Details

+- This image is automatically built and published on Dockerhub as [`notfound/mtasa-server`](https://hub.docker.com/r/notfound/mtasa-server)
+- The base image is Debian Testing (slim) which ensures maximum compatibility and official support
+- Total image size is oscillating around 100MiB
+- **64-bit server only**
+- On Windows, only the [**Docker Desktop with WSL 2 backend**](https://docs.docker.com/docker-for-windows/wsl/) is supported, so expect weird issues with different setup (been there, done that, big NOPE from me).
+On Linux there are no problems at all.
+- The tags always reflect the specific version and build number of the MTA server which they contain, i.e. `1.5.7-20595-v4`

+> **Note:** the `v4` in this example is the version number of the tag itself because sometimes something might go wrong and an updated release of the same version and build number is needed)

+## Features

+- Optimized to be easy to use by anyone
+- Comes with a simple scripts which automate boring stuff:

+  - Automatic resources downloader: If you don't have any resources yet, the official MTA resources package is automatically downloaded and extracted for you before the server is started
+  - Automatic baseconfig provider: If you don't have your own configuration files, all essential ones are automatically brought to you from the official `baseconfig` archive

+- Also covers more advanced scenarios that experienced developers and server owners might find handy:

+  - Automatic creation of admin / developer account in the built-in accounts system - TODO, soon
+  - Automatic management of server password, with three strategies (policies) available to be used depending on the use case
+  - Effortless switching between different server configs, i.e. `mtaserver.dev.conf` file for development and `mtaserver.prod.conf` for the live server
+  - All of that is configurable via [environment variables](#environment-variables)
+  - Custom native modules can still be installed easily if needed (native modules will be deprecated in MTA 1.6, so they will be around for a while)
+  - Full access to the server console input and output, even if the server was started in the background (re-attaching to the console works fine, no `screen` or anything like that is involved - it's all docker)
+  - Simple directory structure on the root level (`/`) inside the image which makes them easier to find and mount
+  - Ready for fastdl setups (hosting client files over external HTTP servers)
+  - Fully prepared for running as a non-root user

+- For maximum compatibility with older scripts, the legacy native modules are also included in this image:
+  - Sockets Module - `ml_sockets.so`
+  - MySQL module - `mta_mysql.so`

-Please note that two of the legacy MTA modules (`ml_sockets.so` and `mta_mysql.so`) are included in this image for maximum compatibility with older scripts.
-If you want to use them, just remember to add proper entries to your server config.
+  If you want to use them, just remember to [add proper entries to your server config](https://wiki.multitheftauto.com/wiki/Server_mtaserver.conf#module).

+- It's battle-tested: I'm using this image by myself in 4 different environments and I consider it production-ready :)

+> **Note:** The automatic resources downloader and baseconfig provider mentioned above don't interfere with your existing files.
+If some essential config files are totally missing, then they will be added for you from the `baseconfig` package, But if you already have your own resources and configs then don't worry - **they will NOT be overwritten**.

+## Environment variables

+- `MTA_SERVER_CONFIG_FILE_NAME` - custom name of the config file, useful for switching between configs for different environments i.e. `mtaserver.dev.conf` for development, `mtaserver.prod.conf` for the live server

-## Running
+## Usage

+It's recommended to use this image in a Docker Compose setup, because it's much easier to maintain and configure everything with a YAML file instead of passing all of the options via command line.

+TODO: More on that will be here soon

+## Usage via command line

+This is just for reference and basic testing.
+You should really consider [using a Docker Compose setup as described in this section](#usage).

+### Required manual setup

+Create an empty directory somewhere on your disk, then navigate to it and create directories named:
+- `mta-resources/`
+- `data/`
+- `resource-cache/`

-1. Create directories named `mta-resources/`, `data/` and `resource-cache/` in your current working directory.
-The command below is bind-mounting these directories to the container and they must exist or you will get an error.
+The commands in the examples below are [bind-mounting](https://docs.docker.com/storage/bind-mounts/) these directories to the container and they must exist or you will get a nasty error.

+### See it in action

-2. Run one of the commands below depending on your environment.
+Run one of [the example commands](#the-commands) in Powershell on Windows, or in bash on Linux.

 ### What's going to happen?